-All pupils on the SEND register will also be categorised by the level of support received: either SEN Support or Education Health and Care Plan.
+All pupils on the SEND register will also be categorised by the level of support received: either SEN Support or Education Health and Care Plan (until 2018 this may also include the category Statement).

 A pupil categorised as receiving SEN Support may only be supported by school via the Personal Profile or they may have involvement from an external agency (appendix 5).